ZayidaQ/ZayidaQ/README.md

 - 🌱 I’m currently learning JS

 - ❓ Feel free to reach out if you have any questions!

-- ⚡ Fun fact: I used to compete in dance!

 <br />